mlab-upenn/f110-avp/README.md

 roslaunch avp_nodes.launch
 ```

-3. Run `detection_m.py` to start the pointpillars detection on the point cloud. '_m' is for multi-car setup.
+3. Run `detection_m.py` to start the pointpillars detection on the point cloud. "_m" is for multi-car setup.
 ```
 conda activate pointpillars
 python3 detection_m.py
 ```

+4. Run `localization_m.py` to start the localization process and you should see bounding boxes in rviz now.
+Please refer to the report on the process of localization.

 ### on Vehicle

 ## Result